LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

                 }
             }
  ```
+AWS KMS supports automatic key rotation only for symmetric encryption KMS keys with key material that AWS KMS creates.
+Automatic rotation is optional for customer managed KMS keys.
+AWS KMS always rotates the key material for AWS managed KMS keys every year.
+Rotation of AWS owned KMS keys varies.

+Using alias - We can reuse the same code in different AWS Regions.
+Generate different key in different region.
+Associate same alias.
+Application code use alias of a key.

+Automatic key rotation is not supported on the following types of KMS keys, but you can rotate these KMS keys manually.

+Asymmetric KMS keys,
+HMAC KMS keys,
+KMS keys in custom key stores,
+KMS keys with imported key material,

+Can KMS imported key rotated automatically?What will happen when you import new key material to existing CMK?

+You can delete imported key material from a KMS key, immediately rendering the KMS key unusable.
+Also, when you import key material into a KMS key, you can determine whether the key expires and **set its expiration date.** When the expiration date arrives, AWS KMS deletes the key material.
+Without key material, the KMS key cannot be used in any cryptographic operation. **To restore the key, you must reimport the same key material into the key. **

+When you import key material into a KMS key, the KMS key is permanently associated with that key material.
+You can reimport the same key material, but you cannot import different key material into that KMS key.
+Also, you cannot enable automatic key rotation for a KMS key with imported key material.
+However, you can manually rotate a KMS key with imported key material.

+When you encrypt data under a KMS key, the ciphertext is permanently associated with the KMS key and its key material. **It cannot be decrypted with any other KMS key, including a different KMS key with the same key material.** This is a security feature of KMS keys.

 **Amazon S3 Bucket Keys**

 When you configure server-side encryption using AWS KMS (SSE-KMS), you can configure your bucket to use **S3 Bucket Keys for SSE-KMS**.
 Using a bucket-level key for SSE-KMS can reduce your AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS.